This review of “Mosquito State” was first published in September 2020 after the film’s premiere at the Venice Film Festival.

 On the film-festival circuit, Polish-American filmmaker Filip Jan Rymsza is best known for shepherding the unfinished, long-neglected Orson Welles movie “The Other Side of the Wind” to completion in 2018, and for producing two accompanying documentaries, Morgan Neville’s “They’ll Love Me When I’m Dead” and Ryan Suffern’s short “A Final Cut for Orson.”

-“The Other Side of the Wind” and “They’ll Love Me When I’m Dead” both premiered two years ago at the Venice International Film Festival, so it makes sense that Rymsza’s debut as a feature director, “Mosquito State,” debuted at that same festival this year, alongside another Rymsza-produced Welles project, the documentary “HOPPER/WELLES.”
+“The Other Side of the Wind” and “They’ll Love Me When I’m Dead” both premiered two years ago at the Venice International Film Festival, so it makes sense that Rymsza’s debut as a feature director, “Mosquito State,” debuted at that same festival in 2020, alongside another Rymsza-produced Welles project, the documentary “HOPPER/WELLES.”
 The creepy, cerebral thriller is bold and weird and wildly unlike anything Welles might have done, though you could probably call it the “Citizen Kane” of Wall Street insect movies.

 Then again, it’s the only Wall Street insect movie, and the only film whose protagonist uses a seriously unhealthy fascination with flying, biting insects to create a sophisticated analytic model with which to predict financial markets.
 As a kind of twisted social commentary, it doesn’t make much sense on paper, but don’t worry: It won’t make much sense on the screen, either, but “Mosquito State” manages to get under your skin and also to find moments of disquieting beauty.